Honest comparison · updated May 2026

 Per Wispr's published policies: your audio stream (for transcription) and, if you enable their Context feature, screenshots of your active app for grounding.
 They state they don't train on your data and offer enterprise controls.
 That's a reasonable posture for a cloud dictation product.

-ThoughtMic sends nothing by default — audio and vault stay on-device.
-The only optional cloud call is text-only rephrasing through Groq Zero Data Retention (never audio, never screenshots), and you can disable it.
+ThoughtMic sends nothing by default; audio and vault stay on-device.
+The only optional cloud call is text-only rephrasing through a Zero-Data-Retention provider (never audio, never screenshots), and you can disable it.
 Full privacy disclosure here.

 Can I use both Wispr Flow and ThoughtMic?